sammyCHY/devops_project/Docker-Containers/docker-container.md

  ```
  docker run -d ubuntu
 ```
-This command starts a container in te background, allowing me to continue using the terminal.
+This command starts a container in the background, allowing me to continue using the terminal.

 # Starting, Stopping, and Restarting Containers